 A cylindrical rod of 316L SS alloy with a length of 200 mm and diameter 10 mm was firstly additively manufactured by laser powder bed fusion (L-PBF) using a Concept Laser M2 LaserCUSING machine (Concept Laser GmbH, Lichtenfels, Germany) with the processing parameters detailed in Ref.
 [21].

 The samples for HPT were prepared by machining the rod to reduce the diameter to 9.8 mm, using wire electrical discharge machining (EDM) to slice the rod into thin disks of ~ 1 mm thick, and further grinding the surface of the disks down to ~ 0.85 mm thick using 800 grits SiC paper.
-The disks were then subjected to 5 revolutions of HPT processing in a quasi-constrained condition under 6 GPa of pressure and at a speed of 1 rpm. .
+The disks were then subjected to 5 revolutions of HPT processing in a quasi-constrained condition under 6 GPa of pressure and at a speed of 1 rpm.

 After HPT-processing, the disks were further prepared for microstructural characterizations via scanning electron microscopy (SEM), electron backscattered diffraction (EBSD) and transmission electron microscopy (TEM) observations.
 For SEM observation, , some disks were ground and polished to mirror-like surface finish, followed by etching in Kalling’s No. 2 reagent based on the procedures explained in Ref.
 [20].
 For EBSD using HKL Nordlys F++ camera and Aztec HKL software (Oxford Instrument, High Wycombe, UK), some disks were electropolished in 80% methanol and 2 perchloric acid at 16 V and 0.5 A for 18 s, and images were exracted within 100 × 100 µm areas and step size of 0.1 µm that covers > 100 grains each.
 SEM and EBSD images were taken at the central area of the disks, 0 – 2.5 mm from the centre.
 For TEM using FEI TalosTMF200S machine equipped with energy dispersive x-ray spectroscopy, EDX (FEI, Brno-Cernovice, Czech Republic), some disks were mechanically ground to thickness of 80 µm before punching smaller disks of 3 mm in diameter at the central area of the disks (0 – 2.5 mm from the centre).
 They are then dimpled using a model 656 dimple grinder and polished into thin foils using a model 695 Gatan PIPS II precision ion polishing system (Gatan Inc., California, USA).
 The intercept method [43] is used to measure the average grain size from over 300 grains in 20 TEM images.